dentarg/auth0-blog/_posts/2017-11-17-using-centralized-login-to-add-authentication-to-your-ios-apps.markdown

 ---
 layout: post
-title: "Using Centralized Login to Add Authentication to Your iOS Apps"
+title: "Add Authentication To Your iOS Apps with Centralized Login"
 description: "In this tutorial we implement centralized logins for iOS both manually and using the Auth0 SDK."
 date: 2017-11-17 12:30
 category: Technical Guide, iOS, Mobile